Johannes Heinrich Becker: Career

-Becker worked as a doctor at Tununda, Barossa Valley but unsuccessfully applied to be a naturalised citizen in 1930.
+Becker worked as a doctor at Tanunda, Barossa Valley but unsuccessfully applied to be a naturalised citizen in 1930.
 While not officially registered as a doctor in Australia, Becker continued to practise till 1939, earning the ire of the local British Medical Association authorities.
 Becker emerged victorious in two libel cases against the association and was supported by both his patients and Sir Richard Layton Butler.
 From 1933 to 1934, Becker made a few trips to Germany.

 On 1 March 1932, Becker became a member of the German Nazi Party.
 A year later, he was appointed as the Nazi state trustee (Landesvertrauensmann) for Australia.
 Becker was eventually promoted to state leader (Landeskreisleiter) of the Nazi Party of Australia.
 However, his leadership approach did not impress the Nazi top brass in Berlin and he was removed from his post in late 1936.
 During World War II, Becker was interned in Tatura, Victoria and in Loveday, South Australia.
 In December 1947, he was deported to occupied Germany and cleared of any wrongdoing by a "denazification" tribunal.
 Nonetheless, his numerous requests to return to Australia were rejected, and his marriage was annulled by the South Australian Supreme Court in 1953.